PhD, Case Western Reserve University, 1978

 Mathematical modeling of cardiac ion channels, cells and tissue to study cardiac excitation and arrhythmias across scales, noninvasive electrocardiographic imaging (ECGI) for the study, diagnosis and treatment of clinical cardiac arrhythmias in patients

 Rhythm disorders of the heart lead to over 400,000 cases of sudden death annually in the U.S. alone.
 Yoram Rudy's research aims at understanding the mechanisms that underlie normal and abnormal rhythms of the heart at various levels, from the molecular and cellular to the whole heart.
 Through development of detailed mathematical models of ion channels biophysics and electrophysiology, and of cardiac cells and tissue, the Rudy Lab is investigating arrhythmia mechanisms.
 The cell models have been used worldwide for research, teaching and training.
-Professor Rudy have also developed a novel noninvasive imaging modality (Electrocardiographic Imaging, ECGI) for diagnosis and guided therapy of cardiac arrhythmias.
+Professor Rudy has also developed a novel noninvasive imaging modality (Electrocardiographic Imaging, ECGI) for diagnosis and guided therapy of cardiac arrhythmias.
 ECGI is used to study mechanisms of clinical arrhythmias (e.g. atrial fibrillation, ventricular tachycardia, heart failure) in patients.
 Their premise in the Rudy Lab is that an integrated approach to the study of mechanisms at all levels of the cardiac system, from cell to bedside, and the development of novel diagnostic and therapeutic tools will lead to successful strategies for prevention and treatment of cardiac arrhythmias and sudden death.

 Professor Rudy is currently the director of the interdisciplinary Cardiac Bioelectricity and Arrhythmia Center